SEARCH

 Annual

 Annuals are plants that flower or fruit in the first year, including many flowers, herbs, and vegetables.
 Sunflowers are a good example of annuals.
-Annuals can be short-lived and just last for one growing season (spring and summer).
+Annuals generally last for just one

 • Bells of Ireland (Moluccella laevis)